 I didn’t notice the creeping fog until it had just about swallowed us up in late afternoon.
-We were high in the rugged Northern mountains that create the Thai border with Myanmar.
+We were high in the northern mountains of Thailand that create the border with Burma.
 I’ve often seen those fingers of creeping mountain fog from a distance, but this was the first time I found myself in their dense grasp.

-My wife and I were staying a few days with her brother Benjobe who worked his small orchard in the Chiang Dao district.
+My wife and I were staying a few days with her brother Benjobe who worked his small orchard just outside of Fang.
 Benjobe grew citrus and planted teak trees.
 He also had built his farm house and all the out-buildings.
 More impressive was the fact that he had built a pretty decent road of about a 1/2 mile to his house from the main road.
 He liked to boast that in 20 years his teak trees would be worth enough to retire on.
 Sure enough, 20 years later, he sold the farm, mature teak trees and all for a tidy sum.

-During dinner the evening before, I had told Benjobe that I had seen a map of the area with a “historical site” marker on it called Doi Tung, that was located high in the border mountains.
+During dinner the evening before, I had told Benjobe that I had seen a map of the area with a “historical site” marker on it called Doi Tung.
 He knew all about the place and had been there years ago.
-Over a dinner of river fish with spicy mango sauce, northern Thai sausage, and somtom, we plotted our trip for the next day to Doi Tung.
+Over a dinner of river fish with spicy mango sauce, northern Thai sausage, and somtom, we plotted our trip for the next day.

 Benjobe told us that along with the twin stupas, there was also a Wat or temple.
 The Wat wasn’t as old as the stupas, but was old enough so that no one really knew any longer just when it had been built.
 My wife had heard of the temple since she was a child but knew nothing else.

-As we drove closer to the Myanmar border, the mountains seemed more impenetrable.
+As we drove closer to the Burma border, the mountains seemed more abrupt and loomed over us.
 Traffic had been light all morning.
-We passed a village at the foot of the mountain and as we started to climb upward, the cars disappeared altogether.
+We passed a village at the foot of the mountains and as the road climbed upward, traffic disappeared altogether.
 We were approaching Doi Tung from the south which is a seldom taken route.

-A well maintained, two-lained road gently curved upward.
+A paved road gently curved upward.
 As our elevation increased so did the trees and bamboo until the mountain slopes became forested.

-We came to a t-intersection in a saddle of the mountains.
-To the right led to the Queen Mother’s estate and communal farm which she had built in the 1960s to ween the local Hilltribes away from opium cultivation to more “respected” crops.
-To the left led to Doi Tung and its ancient chedis.
-From this saddle I could see west into the forgotten country of Myanmar.
+Soon we came to a t-intersection in a saddle of the mountains.
+To the right led to the Queen Mother’s mountain estate which she had built in the 1960s to ween the local Hill Tribes away from opium cultivation to more “respected” crops.
+To the left led to Doi Tung.
+From this saddle I could see west into the wild countryside of Burma.
 The terrain was ripped with ridges and mountains as far as the eye could see.

-This area of the Thai/Myanmar border at the time was suffering from significant political strife.
-The Shan are the dominant culture in this area and they were fighting for independence from the central Burmese government.
-Shan guerillas and government soldiers were frequently getting into fire fights no more than a mile or two from the road we were traveling on.
-The Burmese government was also heavily involved in heroin and amphetamine smuggling into Thailand and had many hidden routes through the area.
+This area of the Thai/Burma border at the time was the locus of significant political strife.
+The Karen Hill Tribeslive on both sides of the border, and they were fighting for independence from the central Burmese government.
+These Hill Tribe guerrillas were often getting into fire-fights with the Burmese army in these mountains.
+These mountains were also host to a warren of secret smuggling routes used by Golden Triangle drug smugglers bringing their wares from Burma into Thailand.
 This of course resulted in Thai army rangers constantly patrolling the area.
 At times all three groups would take pot shots at each other.

 We turned left toward Doi Tung and the road quickly narrowed to one lane.
+There were no signs.
 The curves were no longer gentle, but we’re now switchbacks up the mountain side.
 We gained a ridge line and the road flatten out.
 The jungle-mountain forest was as dense as anything I’d ever seen.
-Huge clumps of bamboo, a foot thick at the trunk, shot up at least 75 feet and much of the forest floor was covered with giant ferns.
-Small patches of sunlight pierced the jungle canopy here and there.
+Huge clumps of bamboo, a foot thick at the trunk, shot up at least 75 feet.
+Much of the forest floor was covered with giant ferns.

-As we walked toward the stupas, I saw a small, open air temple to the right.
-The Wat had a steeply tiled roof and three of the walls only came to waist high.
-A large Burmese Buddha with it’s sad almond eyes dominated the alter with numerous teak elephant carvings at the base.
+As we walked toward the stupas, I got a good look at the small, open air temple to the right.
+The Wat had a steeply tiled roof in good repair and three of the walls only came to waist high.
+A large Burmese Buddha with it’s sad almond eyes dominated the alter with several teak elephant carvings at the base.

 I was surprised to smell burning incense and even more surprised when I noticed an old woman praying at the alter.
 I had thought we were alone.
 The last car we passed along the road was a couple hours ago and there were no other cars parked nearby other than ours.
 I had no idea how this woman had gotten there.

 The three of us huddled close together and watched this woman for a moment.
-I shrugged my shoulders and told my wife and Benjobe that I wanted to see the stupas first.
-My wife said she would go over to the Wat first and pray.
+I shrugged my shoulders and told my wife and Benjobe that I wanted to investigate the stupas first.
+My wife said she would go over to the Wat and pray.
 Benjobe followed her.

 Yes, the laterite blocks were the originals.
-I could tell because they were rough hewn and not symmetrical.
-Modern laterite blocks, that is blocks cut from laterite for the last 100 years or so, are the same shape and size with almost perfect right-angles.
-The ancient blocks are each slightly unique to the careful eye in both size and shape.
+I knew because they were rough hewn and not symmetrical.
+Laterite blocks less than 100-years old are the same shape and size with almost perfect right-angles.
+Ancient blocks are each slightly unique to the careful eye in both size and shape.
+These blocks could be easily be a millennia old.

 I backed away from the stupas for a better view.
 I now understood that the “rebuilding” of the stupas 60-70 years ago was really just a cosmetic renovation.
-Any loose laterite was cemented back in place; jungle undergrowth was cleared away; and a new coat of stucco and paint was slapped on.
-But the stupas themselves that I was looking at were almost 1000 years old.
+Any loose laterite was cemented back in place; jungle undergrowth was cleared away; and a new coat of motar and paint was slapped on.
+But the stupas themselves that I was looking at were ancient.

 I looked over to the open-air Wat and saw my wife and Benjobe talking to the old woman.
 Not surprising as my wife will start up a conversation with anyone, especially in a setting like this.
 I walked over to see what was up.